Baby development at 10-11 months: what’s happening

 Seeing, hearing and communicating

 - isn’t making eye contact with you, isn’t following moving objects with their eyes or has an eye that is turned in or out most of the time

 - isn’t babbling

-You should see a child health professional if you notice your child has lost skills they had before.
+You should see a child health professional if you notice your baby has lost skills they had before.

 You should also see your child and family health nurse or GP if you or your partner experiences the signs of postnatal depression in birthing mothers or postnatal depression in non-birthing parents.
 Symptoms of postnatal depression include feeling sad and crying for no obvious reason, feeling irritable, having difficulty coping and feeling very anxious.